Back to Articles

 Data Loss Prevention in Microsoft 365 is not a set-and-forget technology.
 It requires ongoing attention, tuning, and user education to be effective.
 But when implemented well, it provides a critical layer of protection that helps your organisation comply with GDPR, prevent accidental data breaches, and build a culture of data awareness among your staff.

-Cloudswitched helps UK businesses configure and manage Data Loss Prevention policies in Microsoft 365.
-From initial planning and policy design to testing, tuning, and ongoing management, we ensure your sensitive data is protected without disrupting your team's productivity.
+Cloudswitched helps UK businesses implement comprehensive Data Loss Prevention across Microsoft 365.
+From policy design and deployment to ongoing monitoring and compliance reporting, our cloud email solutions ensure your sensitive data stays protected without disrupting the productivity of your team.

 CloudSwitched